MDAnalysis/mdanalysis/AI_POLICY.md

 AI assitance is deemed acceptable.
 However, if code generation exceeds minimal, sporadic amounts (e.g. repeated or large multi-line blocks), it would be considered fully AI-generated and, as defined in section #1, is not acceptable.

-As per section #0, where possible please state that you are using AI assistance via an IDE.
+As per section #0, it is your responsibility to report the extent of AI assitance you used.

 ### 3. Limited AI assistance exemption: language translation